 - a) In October 2017, the applicant obtained minor site plan approval to install new monument signs, building mounted signs, and to reface the then existing wayfinding signs (directional and informational signs) in response to the partnership of Penn Medicine and Princeton HealthCare System (P17-10).
 With the changes now proposed to the hospital campus as a result of the proposed parking garage and the temporary parking lot, the applicant is now proposing to update the existing wayfinding signs to improve the "readability" of these signs and to add new destination information related to the parking garage and the temporary parking lot.
 Additional details are also provided to show the changes that will occur after the temporary parking lot is decommissioned.
-The applicant will subsequently be submitting details related to changes to the wayfinding signs once the planned Cancer Center becomes operational.
+The applicant has agreed to subsequently submit details related to changes to the wayfinding signs once the planned Cancer Center becomes operational.

 - b) The applicant's plans indicate that all traffic signage shall comply with the MUTCD standards.
 All such signage for other than the temporary parking lot shall also comply with the Princeton Forrestal Center (PFC) sign details for such signage; including the use of the Type A PFC sign detail for all two-sided MUTCD signs and the Type B PFC sign detail for all other such signs.
+The applicant has agreed to comply with such sign standards.